José Morales (footballer, born 1996)

-Jose Alfredo Morales Concua (born 3 December 1996) is a Guatemalan professional footballer who plays as a left-back for Liga Nacional club Municipal and the Guatemala national team.
+Jose Alfredo Morales Concua (born 3 December 1996), nicknamed El Caballo ("The Horse"), is a Guatemalan professional footballer who plays as a left-back for Liga Guate club Municipal and the Guatemala national team.

-Career
+Club career

 A youth product of Municipal, Morales began his career with them before moving to Deportivo Petapa.
 He followed that with stints at Naranjeros Escuintla and Deportivo Iztapa, before returning to Municipal on 4 June 2020.

 International career

 Morales was called up to represent the Guatemala national team at the 2021 CONCACAF Gold Cup.
 He debuted with Guatemala in a 2–0 Gold Cup loss to El Salvador on 12 July 2021.